Why Is My Cactus Falling Over? (And How To Fix It)

 If your cactus has already fallen over, you can correct the problem by transplanting it into a larger pot.

-Be sure to remove as much of the old soil as possible and then replant it in fresh soil.
+Remove as much old soil as possible and replant it in fresh soil.

 You can also add a stake for support until your plant grows new roots and becomes sturdy enough on its own again.